 - Scope 1: Direct emissions from sources that are owned or controlled.
-At our Company, these are emissions produced in the process of generating and supplying energy for customers, such as carbon emissions from burning methane and also fugitive methane emissions from our natural gas delivery system.
-The Company's goal to reduce Scope 1 emissions is "methane net zero by 2030." - Scope 2: Indirect emissions from sources that are owned or controlled.
-These emissions may arise from the energy we use at our facilities and comprise only a fraction of the emissions linked to our company. - Scope 3: Emissions are from sources not owned or directly controlled but related to our activities.
+At our Company, these are emissions produced in the process of generating and supplying energy for customers, such as carbon emissions from burning methane or fugitive methane emissions from our natural gas delivery system.
+The Company's goal to reduce Scope 1 emissions is "methane net zero by 2030." - Scope 2: Indirect emissions associated with the purchase of energy for any end use.
+These emissions may arise from the energy we purchase and use at our facilities and comprise only a fraction of the emissions linked to our company. - Scope 3: Emissions are from sources not owned or directly controlled but related to our activities.
 These include all emissions traced to natural gas we purchase and activities by customers and suppliers, primarily from end uses like burning natural gas to heat homes and businesses.
 The Company's goal to reduce Scope 3 emissions is "net zero carbon emissions by 2050."